turbot/steampipe-plugin-snowflake/docs/tables/snowflake_role.md

 # Tables: snowflake_role

-The Role is an entity to which privileges can be granted.
+The role is an entity to which privileges can be granted.
 Roles are in turn assigned to users.

 ## Examples